Daisy Greville, Countess of Warwick: Early life

 Born at 27 Berkeley Square, London, she was the elder of two daughters of Colonel Charles Maynard (1814 – 2 January 1865) and his second wife, Blanche FitzRoy (1839 – 8 December 1933).
 Frances would always be known as Daisy.
 The Maynards' younger daughter and Daisy's sister was named after her mother and was always known as Blanchie.
 Blanchie later married Lord Algernon Gordon-Lennox and was the mother of Ivy Cavendish-Bentinck, Duchess of Portland.

 Blanche FitzRoy's paternal great-grandfather was former Prime Minister Augustus FitzRoy, 3rd Duke of Grafton.
-Her maternal grandmother, Emily Charlotte Ogilvie, was the youngest daughter of Lady Emily Lennox (one of the Lennox sisters) by her second marriage.
+Her maternal great grandmother, Emily Charlotte Ogilvie, was the youngest daughter of Lady Emily Lennox (one of the Lennox sisters) by her second marriage.

 Charles Maynard was the son and heir apparent of Henry Maynard, 3rd Viscount Maynard.
 As Charles died five months before his father, it was Daisy who inherited the Maynard estates in 1865, including the ancestral home of Easton Lodge in Little Easton, Essex.
 Two years after her father's death, her mother married Lord Rosslyn, a favourite courtier of Queen Victoria.
 They had five children, Daisy's half-sisters including the noted Millicent Leveson-Gower, Duchess of Sutherland, Sybil Fane, Countess of Westmorland and Lady Angela Forbes.